 Commercial Real Estate

 Individual rates vary based on your business's financial situation, as do the fees.
-But the rest of Newtek's loan products are on par with other alternative lenders.
-It's a good option for small businesses looking for quick, reliable financing.

 Terms depend on your business's financial situation, but Newtek provides longer-term loans than many of its competitors.
 Term loans range from seven to 25 years, and the commercial real estate loans can reach 25 years.